 Bad breath can also occur from old dental work that needs to be examined.
 You may have an old existing crown that may have a bad odor if there is a break in it.
 Maybe you have an abscess or infection of some type, or maybe there is a great number of accumulated tartar.
 Whatever the case, it is time to see your general dentist and make sure you are taking care of the problems; not just to stop the smell, but for your overall health as well.

 Sometimes medical reasons that don’t pertain to dentistry can also cause that bad odor that you’re noticing.
 Sometimes sinus related problems can cause bad breath.
 Liver problems, kidney problems, diabetes, or even acid reflux can all cause bad breath as well.
 First, check with your physician to make sure you are in good health – that’s most important.
-As far as bad breath, the abovementioned causes can be checked to see if they are factors leading to your bad breath.
+As far as bad breath, the abovementioned causes can be checked by your Kansas City Dentist to see if they are factors leading to your bad breath.